wtesler/https-client/README.md

     rejectUnauthorized: Whether we should reject unauthorized responses, default true
     response: response timeout in ms, default 10000
     deadline: deadline timeout in ms, default 60000
+    useHttp: Whether we should use http instead of https.
+Defaults to false.
     verbose: should log warnings, default true

 All options are optional.